map-dcomp/map-code/docs/developer/README.txt

 For each project in src

+  1. rm .classpath
-  1. ./gradlew eclipseClasspath
+  2. ./gradlew eclipseClasspath
-  2. Tell eclipse to import a project and select the directory
+  3. Tell eclipse to import a project and select the directory

 After this, when you switch branches you'll need to execute `git submodule update` to ensure that the submodules are at the correct commit.